Titans force 4 turnovers by Winston, hold off Tampa Bay

 NASHVILLE, Tenn.
+(AP) — The Tennessee Titans are very happy their stingy defense came up with four turnovers and another late-game stop.

+The Tampa Bay Buccaneers leave town ticked off over an inadvertent whistle that cost them a fumble return after stopping Tennessee’s fake punt in the final minutes.

-(AP) — Ryan Tannehill threw an 8-yard touchdown pass to A.J.
+Ryan Tannehill threw an 8-yard touchdown pass to A.J.
 Brown with 6:55 left, and the Tennessee Titans rallied to beat the Tampa Bay Buccaneers 27-23 Sunday for their second straight win.

+“Without that, it’d obviously be a different story,” Titans coach Mike Vrabel said of the turnovers.

+Tampa Bay coach Bruce Arians was upset with losing a TD with 3:41 left after linebacker Devin White stopped Brett Kern short on a fake punt, knocking the ball out.
+Andrew Adams grabbed the ball and ran toward the end zone only to be whistled dead.
+He also defended Jameis Winston with four turnovers.

 Tennessee came in with the NFL’s No. 4 scoring defense, having not allowed more than 20 points in a game all season.
 The Buccaneers entered with the league’s fourth-best offense, averaging 28.8 points a game, and they became the first to top the mark.